FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 If a Creature in Defence Mode lands a Parry against their opponent's Attack, both parties switch Modes i.e. Defence to Attack and Attack to Defence, and thus the Creature in Attack Mode can now do actions only permittable in Attack Mode.
 If you're able to successfully land a Vent against a creature in Attack Mode, you and all creatures within the radius of the Vent are pushed back and placed back into Assault Mode.

-## Combat Part 2: Round 2+: Battle-Onwards.
-From Round 2 onwards, if any creature is in Assault Mode, they'll act first and simultaneously at any target of their choosing; if a creature/multiple creatures are in Attack Mode, each must roll a dice with the higher number of the group dictating the initiative-order of each group who Attacks  and Defends first, whilst also making the ones at the top of that Initiative Order attack simultaneously with those in Assault Mode.

 Combat will continue to go on like this until one side is all Knocked, Dead, Carried, all but 1 side have managed to successfully flee Combat, or a mixture of the 4.

 # Combat Summarised